World Wide Military

 The production of the aircraft is done by EADS Military Aircraft (Germany) BAE Systems (UK), Alenia Aeronautica (Italy) 19.5% and EADS CASA (Spain).

-The production of the first series of 620 airplanes (Tranche 1) was signed in 1998.
+The order for the delivery of 620 airplanes was signed in 1998.
 The fighter jets are still being delivered to the 4 nations.

 -232 for the United-Kingdom